-Construction-in-progress comprise costs directly related to construction of property and equipment including an appropriate allocation of directly attributable variable and fixed overheads that are incurred in construction.
+Assets under construction comprise costs directly related to construction of property and equipment including an appropriate allocation of directly attributable variable and fixed overheads that are incurred in construction.
 Depreciation of these assets, on the same basis as similar property assets, commences when the assets are put into operation.